larsrickert/discord-player-plus/docs/guide/getting-started.md

 client.on("ready", async (client) => {
   console.log(`Bot ready and logged in as ${client.user.tag}`);
   await client.application.commands.set(slashCommands);

-  // (optional) set bot status that is being displayed below the user in discord on the right client.user.setActivity({ name: "Playing music", type: "LISTENING" });
 });

 // actually login the discord bot